 by Ponlakshmi

 The entry-level or first level is QoS level 0.
 Also called 'Fire and Forget'.
 This level ensures that the message is sent to the recipient only once or never.
-There won’t be any guarantee of message delivery that is the receiver may or may not receive the message.
-Broker won’t provide any acknowledgement for which it delivers the message.
+There won’t be any guarantee of message delivery; that is, the receiver may or may not receive the message.
+Subscribing Client or the MQTT Server won’t send back any acknowledgement for the receipt of the message.

 The next level in QoS is 1.
-This level ensures message must be sent to the recipient atlease once.
-There is a possibility of the message delivered multiple times to the receiver until the acknowledgement is sent by the broker to the receiver.
-The message will be stored by the publisher and it waits for receiver to send PUBACK packet.
-The packet identifier is used by the publisher to pair the PUBLISH packet to the suitable PUBACK packet.
-Within a certain time, if the publisher doesn’t receive PUBACK packet, then it resends the PUBACK packet.
+This level ensures message must be sent to the recipient atleast once.
+There is a possibility of the message being delivered multiple times to the receiver until the acknowledgement is sent by the receiver ( Subscriber or the MQTT Broker) to the sender ( MQTT Broker or the Publisher).
+The message will be stored by the sender and it waits for receiver to send PUBACK packet.
+The packet identifier is used by the sender to compare the PUBLISH packet to the suitable PUBACK packet.
+Within a certain time, if the sender doesn’t receive PUBACK packet, then it resends the MQTT Packet with a Dup Flag indicating to ignore it if the receiver has already received the original message and to resend the PUBACK Packet.

-The third level and the final level of QoS is 2 which is the referred as the highest level of service.
+The third level and the highest level of MQTT QoS is 2 which is the referred as the maximum level of Quality of Service.
 This level ensures that the recipient receives each message only once.
-This is the safest quality of service level as atleast two response flows between publisher and receiver provides message guarantee.
-The delivery of message will be organized by the sender and the receiver using packet identifier of native PUBLISH message.
-The publisher sends the QoS 2 PUBLISH packet to the receiver.
+This is the safest quality of service level as atleast two response flows between sender and receiver provides message guarantee.
+The delivery of the message will be organized by the sender and the receiver using the packet identifier of the native PUBLISH message.
+The sender publishes the QoS 2 PUBLISH packet to the receiver.
 Then the recipient processes the publish messages suitably and acknowledges PUBLISH packet by sending the PUBREC packet to the publisher.
-If the receiver fails to send an acknowledgement, then the publisher will continue sending the PUBACK packet.
-The packet identifier is used by the publisher to pair the PUBLISH packet to the suitable PUBACK packet.
-Within a certain time, if the publisher doesn’t receive PUBLISH packet with the duplicate flag (dup flag) till it receives PUBREC packet.
+If the publisher does not receive the PUBREC, it resends the packet with the DUP Flag, till it receives acknowledgement.

 The quality of service attributing the messages published is between two clients connected to the server or the broker, not an end to end.
 Thus, the QoS level of the messages received by the client (subscriber) is determined as per the QoS level of messages published and the QoS level of subscribed topics.
 In short, the final QoS of received messages depends on the QoS of publishing & subscribing clients.